spartapuss/raspurrtin/index.md

 Tutorials from Github are pretty handy, so I'm going to link all of the work I submit below.
 A good reference point to keep up on development over a set amount of time **[1st Dec 2020]**

+**UPDATE**
+Rejected from the census manager role.
+Sticking to coding.
+Using this page to monitor entries on github - I guess this is my new strava!
+With more calories...

 You can use the [editor on GitHub](https://github.com/spartapuss/raspurrtin/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.